Setting up and running connectors

 Configure the KafkaConnect custom resource with information about your Kafka cluster:

-• authentication: If Event Streams instance is secured with authentication, configure the spec.authentication field of KafkaConnect custom resource with credentials, which allow the connectors to read and write to Kafka Connect topics.
+• authentication: If your Event Streams instance is secured with authentication, configure the spec.authentication field of KafkaConnect custom resource with credentials, which allow the connectors to read and write to Kafka Connect topics.
 For more information, see authentication and authorization.

 authentication: